 The wording of verse 13 provides two possibilities.
 The first is that God, in exasperation, refuses to carry His people any longer, as one might put down a burden that is too heavy.
 The second possibility pictures a heavily loaded cart with a broken wheel that carves deep ruts in the road and throws its occupants into ditches.
 The context implies that the heavy load is the crushing burden of sins that impede Israel from staying on “the straight and narrow” (Matthew 7:14).

 Men see the strength of a nation in its wealth, population, armaments, technology, and knowledge.
 But where does God look?
-"Righteousness exalts a nation, but sin is a reproach to any people" (Proverbs 14:34).
+“Righteousness exalts a nation, but sin is a reproach to any people” (Proverbs 14:34).
 The Bible reveals that the cause of the rise and fall of nations is moral and spiritual.
 As Amos shows, no nation can rely on its strength, power, and wealth to save it from the devastating effects of moral decay.
-Moral, ethical, and spiritual problems cannot be resolved by money, strength of arms, "Star Wars" projects, social programs, intelligence, or humanitarian goodwill.
+Moral, ethical, and spiritual problems cannot be resolved by money, strength of arms, technology, government projects, social programs, intelligence, or humanitarian goodwill.

 As He had fought their battles for them in the past, now God would fight against them.
-Whatever their courage or expertise, nothing would go in their favor.
+Whatever their courage or expertise, nothing would occur in their favor.
 The things that had formerly given Israel strength in war would be turned against them.